civichacker/lita-stackstorm/README.md

 # lita-stackstorm

-**lita-stackstorm** is an adapter for [Lita](https://www.lita.io) that allows your bot to interact with your stackstorm installation via st2api.
+**lita-stackstorm** is an handler for [Lita](https://www.lita.io) that allows your bot to interact with your stackstorm installation via st2api.

 ## Installation